ls1704/recursive_trace/README.md

 # recursive_trace
 Python wrapper to render a trace graph of the function calls for a recursive function.
+Intended for students of MATH3202 and MATH7232.

 Source: https://www.quora.com/How-can-I-draw-visualization-for-function-calls-in-a-recursive-function-in-Python